jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_i.rst

             if q == True:
                 return True

   the test is still green.
-I remove the other `if statements`_ then rewrite the first statement with bool_
+I remove the other `if statements`_ then change the first statement with bool_

   .. code-block:: python